2016 Presidential Election Investigation FFs

 The Senate Select Committee on Intelligence - On January 13, 2017, the committee announced that it was conducting a probe of Russian meddling.
 The investigation was sparked by a declassified report from the Director of National Intelligence (DNI) that described a multifaceted effort led by Russian President Vladimir Putin to interfere with the election by releasing damaging information about Clinton to help Trump.
 The committee is led by Richard Burr (R-NC) and Mark Warner (D-VA).

 The House Permanent Select Committee on Intelligence - On January 25, 2017, the committee announced that it is investigating Russia's active measures during the presidential campaign as well as the underlying intelligence that led to the DNI's conclusions about Russia's intentions.
-The committee is led by Devin Nunes (R-CA) and Adam Schiff (D-CA). ((Nunes stepped away from the probe temporarily after the Ethics Committee announced it was looking into allegations he made unauthorized disclosures of classified information.
+The committee is led by Devin Nunes (R-CA) and Adam Schiff (D-CA).
+(Nunes stepped away from the probe temporarily after the Ethics Committee announced it was looking into allegations he made unauthorized disclosures of classified information.
 When Nunes stepped away, Mike Conaway (R-TX) took his place.
 Even though Nunes said that he was formally stepping away from his role leading the investigation, he continues to review classified intelligence on Russia matters and he still has sway issuing subpoenas.)
+On March 12, 2018, the committee announced it finished its Russia investigation.

 The Senate Judiciary Subcommittee on Crime and Terrorism - On February 2, 2017, the subcommittee announced that it was conducting an inquiry into Russia's efforts to influence elections in the US and abroad.
 The subcommittee is led by Lindsey Graham (R-SC) and Sheldon Whitehouse (D-RI).